When you talk to an SEO consultant or agency, one of the first things they will do is check your website’s Domain Authority (DA).

 The Domain Authority of this website was 24, when this article was first published back in 2016.

-At the moment it’s a lot lower than that, mainly as a consequence of re-branding from Front Page Web Writing to Front Page SEO at the beginning of 2021 (the joys of change!).
+At the moment it’s a lot lower than that, mainly as a consequence of re-branding from Front Page SEO to Front Page SEO at the beginning of 2021 (the joys of change!).
 Although we knew this would happen, it was a case of doing it strategically so we can recover our DA as soon as possible.

 The good news however is that we’re off the starting blocks, and have jumped from a Domain Authority of 1, to 3 in just one month … watch this space!